1. What do the short-term business statistics (STS) cover?

 Certain weights are confidential within a specified activity and/or a Member State.
 However, the national indices still contribute to the European aggregates.

 Member States are obliged to transmit data at a certain level of detail.
-If one or two of the lower levels (NACE 4-digit level, for example) are lacking, Eurostat aggregates the national data to produce an aggregate index (at 3-digit level, for example) for the Member State, provided that the lowest levels (4-digit level) are available for 80 % of the weighted variables.
+If one or two of the lower levels are lacking, Eurostat aggregates the national data to produce an aggregate index for the Member State, provided that the lowest levels are available for 80 % of the weighted variables.
 The latest missing months are then estimated using an ARIMA model.
 The estimates contribute to the European aggregate.

 7. When are STS indicators disseminated?